Air Fryer vs Food Dehydrator: How Different Are They?

 • They have to run for long periods of time

-• Your electricity bill may increase as a result
+• Your electricity bill may increase as a result, although using an energy-efficient food dehydrator can help manage running costs

 • They are noisy